Vietnam Travel Route (3 or 4 weeks)

 Bus: Regular direct buses depart Hanoi, taking 6 hours.
 This is the cheapest and quickest option.
 Get your bus or train tickets here.

 Train: Both day trains and sleeper trains run from Hanoi to Lao Cai (8 hours).
-From here take a minivan in 1 hour to Sapa.
+From there, take a minivan in 1 hour to Sapa.

 Day 7 – 9: Ha Long Bay

-Enjoy sailing across the peaceful emerald waters of Ha Long Bay, among limestone karsts, and floating villages.
-From Hanoi, book onto an incredible cruise to either Ha Long or Lan Ha Bay.
+Enjoy sailing across the peaceful emerald waters of Ha Long Bay among limestone karsts and floating villages.
+From Hanoi, book an incredible cruise to either Ha Long or Lan Ha Bay.

 Tip: Take the return transfer back to Hanoi from Ha Long Bay.
 You may need to spend one more night in Hanoi before continuing on the rest of the journey.